peironggg/ev3-source/index.md

 The EV3 can be connected via a Bluetooth or wired connection.
 However, we have had most success on the **wired connection** and we highly recommend connecting via the USB wire provided in your kit.

 To connect to your EV3 via the USB wire provided, you can follow the instructions from [here](https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-usb/).
+If this does not work, try [this alternative method](#appendix-alternative-tethering-method).

 After that, you can SSH to your EV3 by